Ibifubara/alx-pre_course/0x01-git/README.md

-Successfully pushed commits
+Successfully pushed commits,
-Made several changes
+made several changes and
-Changed default from master to main
+changed default from master to main